Information regarding coronavirus - updated 27.04.21

 You can read information about move-in inspection here

-In the light of the authorities latest ban on gatherings of +10 people (from October 26th 2020) – and for the sake of the public health – we are unfortunately obligated to close all reception rooms for four weeks.
+In the light of the authorities latest ban on gatherings of +10 people – and for the sake of the public health – we are unfortunately obligated to close all reception rooms indtil the authorities adjust the ban again.

 You can read more about the reception- and common rooms here Regarding water and heat consumption accounts